Keyboard shortcuts

 }

 This creates Bls12_381Fp and Bn254Fp structs, each implementing the IntMod trait.
+Since both moduli are prime, both structs also implement the Field and Sqrt traits.
 The modulus parameter must be a string literal in decimal or hexadecimal format.

-1. Init: Use the moduli_init! macro exactly once in the final binary:
+1. Init: Use the openvm::init! macro exactly once in the final binary:

 #![allow(unused)]